In this Article

-When you’re applying your skin care products, how much do you use?
-Are you a liberal, smother it all on kind of person?
+When you’re cleansing or treating your skin, do you give any thought to how much skincare product to use?
+Are you a liberal, smother it all on, kind of person?
 Or are you more restrained and tend to use a minimal amount, hoping that it spreads enough to cover your whole face?
-Have you even thought about it?
+Have you even thought that much about it?

-Sometimes, our schedules are so busy and our lives so fast paced that we barely stop to eat, let alone consider how much skin care product we’re using, or even if we’re using the right amount.
+Sometimes, our schedules are so busy and our lives are so fast paced that we barely stop to eat, let alone consider how much skincare product we’re using, or even if we’re using the right amount.

-But it really does matter how much cleanser, serum, exfoliant, moisturiser (and everything else) that we’re using; use too much and we could be overloading our skin and use too little and it could be a pointless exercise using it in the first place.
+But it really does matter how much cleanser, serum, exfoliant, moisturiser (and everything else) that we’re using.
+How much skincare product is too much?
+Or too little?
+Use too much and we could be overloading our skin and use too little and it could be a pointless exercise using it in the first place.

 When reading the labels of many skin care products, the words ‘pea sized amount’ tend to crop up a lot.
 But what does this mean?
 Are there different guidelines for different products?
 What can we get away with and what should we really be concentrating on, pea size wise?